sourceduty/Group_Optimizer/README.md

 Next, we'll create example experiences and desires for each team member:

-Alex - Has 5 years of experience in sales management with a desire to lead teams and strategize sales plans.
+Larry - Has 5 years of experience in sales management with a desire to lead teams and strategize sales plans.
 Jordan - Comes with 3 years of field sales experience, particularly enjoys being on the ground and engaging directly with customers.
 Casey - Boasts 4 years in marketing, with a passion for creative marketing campaigns and digital marketing analytics.
 Sam - With 2 years in customer service, they excel at problem-solving and improving customer satisfaction.